-- Pakistan has a small nuclear power program, with 725 MWe capacity, but plans to increase this substantially.
+- Pakistan has a small nuclear power program, with 725 MWe capacity, but is moving to increase this substantially.

 - Pakistan's nuclear weapons capabilities of has arisen independently of the civil nuclear fuel cycle, using indigenous uranium.

-Its first nuclear power reactor is a small 137 MWe (125 MWe net) Canadian pressurized heavy water reactor (PHWR) which started up in 1971 and which is under international safeguards – KANUPP at Paradise Point in Sindh province, about 25 km west of Karachi.
+PAEC's first nuclear power reactor is a small 137 MWe (125 MWe net) Canadian pressurized heavy water reactor (PHWR) which started up in 1971 and which is under international safeguards – KANUPP at Paradise Point in Sindh province, about 25 km west of Karachi.
 It is operated at reduced power, and is under review by PAEC because of its age.

-The second unit is Chashma-1 in Punjab in the north, a 325 MWe (300 MWe net) 2-loop pressurised water reactor (PWR) supplied by China's CNNC under safeguards.
-The main part of the plant was designed by Shanghai Nuclear Engineering Research and Design Institute (SNERDI), based on Qinshan-1.
-It started up in May 2000 and is also known as CHASNUPP-1.
+The second unit is Chashma 1 in Punjab province in the north, a 325 MWe (300 MWe net) two-loop pressurised water reactor (PWR) supplied by China's CNNC under safeguards.
+The main part of the plant was designed by Shanghai Nuclear Engineering Research and Design Institute (SNERDI), based on Qinshan 1.
+It started up in May 2000 and is also known as CHASNUPP 1.
 Designed life span is 40 years.
 It, and the following 3 units, were built using international design codes and standards.

-Construction of its twin, Chashma-2, started in December 2005.
-It is reported to cost PKR 51.46 billion (US$ 860 million, with $350 million of this financed by China).
+Construction of its twin, Chashma 2, started in December 2005.
+It was reported to cost PKR 51.46 billion (US$ 860 million, with $350 million of this financed by China).
 A safeguards agreement with IAEA was signed in 2006 and grid connection was in March 2011, with commercial operation in May.
 Upgrades have added 5 MWe since (to 330 MWe gross).

 Operating Reactors in Pakistan

 The 2005 Energy Security Plan included intention of lifting nuclear capacity to 8800 MWe, 900 MWe of this by 2015 and a further 1500 MWe by 2020.
 Projections included four further Chinese reactors of 300 MWe each and seven of 1000 MWe, all PWR.
-There were tentative plans for China to build two 1000 MWe PWR units at Karachi as KANUPP 2 & 3, but China then in 2007 deferred development of its CNP-1000 type which would have been the only one of that size able to be exported.
-Pakistan is now planning to build smaller units with higher local content.
+There were tentative plans for China to build two 1000 MWe PWR units at Karachi as KANUPP 2&3, but China then in 2007 deferred development of its CNP-1000 type which would have been the only one of that size able to be exported.
+Pakistan then turned its attention to building smaller units with higher local content.
 However, in 2013 China revived its 1000 MWe designs with export intent, and made overtures to Pakistan for the ACP1000 design.

-In June 2008 the government announced plans to build units 3 and 4 at Chashma, each 320 MWe gross and largely financed by China.
+In June 2008 the government announced plans to build units 3&4 at Chashma, each 320 MWe gross and largely financed by China.
 A further agreement for China's help with the project was signed in October 2008, and given prominence as a counter to the US-India agreement shortly preceding it.

-In November 2010 the PAEC is reported to have signed a construction agreement with China National Nuclear Corporation (CNNC) for a fifth unit at Chashma, which may revive the prospect of a 1000 MWe class unit if China has an exportable model by 2013 as planned.
+In November 2010 the PAEC is reported to have signed a construction agreement with China National Nuclear Corporation (CNNC) for a fifth unit at Chashma.
 In February 2013 a further agreement was signed by PAEC with CNNC for a 1000 MWe unit at Chashma.
 It was reported that China expected that this deal would be controversial under the NPT and guidelines of the NSG.
-In March 2013 China confirmed its intention to build a 1000 MWe class reactor, and said it would be an ACP1000 unit, though not necessarily at Chashma.
+Early in 2013 CNNC confirmed its intention to build a 1000 MWe class reactor, and said it would be an ACP1000 unit, though not necessarily at Chashma.
 The status of any continuing plan for Chashma 5 is very uncertain, and it may have been displaced by plans for a plant near Multan in southwest Punjab.

 Further nuclear capacity

 In August 2011 it was reported that Pakistan aimed for 8000 MWe nuclear at ten sites by 2030.
 PAEC has apparently selected six new sites on the basis of the Pakistan Nuclear Regulatory Authority (PNRA) and the International Atomic Energy Agency (IAEA) advice.
-These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Tuansa Barrage; Taunsa-Punjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
-Early in 2012 PAEC was considering two coastal sites near Karachi for two 1000 MWe reactors, and said that four more were planned for the Taunsa-Punjnad canal near Multan in Punjab.
+These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Taunsa Barrage; Taunsa-Panjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
+Early in 2012 PAEC said that four reactors were planned for the Taunsa-Panjnad canal near Multan in Punjab.

 A small (15,000 SWU/yr) uranium centrifuge enrichment plant at Kahuta has been operated since 1984 and does not have any apparent civil use.
 It was expanded threefold about 1991.
 A newer plant is reported to be at Gadwal.
 It is not under safeguards.
 It is not clear whether PAEC has any involvement with these plants.